gutzbin/IoT_AirQualityMonitor23137/README.md

 ## Description

+A multithreaded IoT project for Nile University of Egypt’s CSCI410: Introduction to IoT course, by Mazen Ahmed Sayed El-Mallah (ID no. 231000137).
-A multithreaded IoT system project that monitors indoor air quality using three sensors:
+The project monitors indoor air quality in real time using multiple sensors.

+The system uses three sensors:

 * DHT22 -> Temperature & Humidity
 * MQ-135 -> Air Quality / CO₂